emc-openstack/vmax-cinder-driver/README.md

 If FAST is set and multiple pools are associated with a FAST policy, then the same rules apply.
 The difference is, the TotalManagedSpace and EMCSubscribedCapacity for each pool associated with the FAST policy are aggregated.

 ***Scenario 5*** - EMCMaxSubscriptionPercent is 200 on one pool.
 It is 300 on another pool.
 The user defined max_over_subscription_ratio is 2.5.
 Oversubscription is 200% on the first pool and 250% on the other.

-## FAST policy

-We treat a FAST policy as a .virtual pool., comprised of the sum of capacities of the underlying physical pools.
-Because those physical pools could be associated with multiple FAST policies, we create a storage group for each FAST policy in order to distinguish among them.
-It is the therefore name of the FAST policy and not the name of the Pool that is used to generate unique names.
-Please note:

-The format of the storage group name is:

-    OS-<shortHostName>-<FastPolicyName>-FP-<Protocol>-SG
-The format of the masking view name is:

-    OS-<shortHostName>-<FastPolicyName>-FP-<Protocol>-MV
-The FAST policy name must not exceed 14 characters, if it does we truncate it by using the first 7 and last 6 characters(like we do for pool)

-There is nothing preventing the use of the same name for a FAST policy and a pool.
-Therefore, we append -FP to the FAST policy name to ensure uniqueness

 ## QoS (Quality of Service) Support